-Q. Does the Oxford Diocese provide security alarm systems?

-A. We currently provide a bells only alarm system at no cost to yourself, but we do ask that you confirm in writing that you will use the alarm.
+Q. Does the Oxford Diocese provide security alarm systems for new members of Clergy?
+A. If you want to submit a request for an alarm system, we provide a bells only service at no cost to you.
+We do ask that you confirm in writing that you will use the alarm.
 There will be paperwork to be completed that will be provided by the alarm company so they have a record of you living at the property.